aspose-cells-cloud/aspose-cells-cloud-android/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Enhancements in Version 20.11
+## Enhancements in Version 21.1

-- Support Aspose.Cells Cloud for Docker.
+- Support to convert worksheet on task API.
+- Support to add and delete cell or range in worksheet.

 ## Read & Write Spreadsheet Formats